nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

     S 1 5 6 7 8 9 10 E

 This means, you received 7 packets, and lost 3.
 Your packet loss is 30% (0.3).
 The first row of the table is filled based on this example.
-Add in the values from your own experiment Based on your experiment results, discuss with your teammate how the experiment results change as you change the value  of *error*.
+Add in the values from your own experiment based on your experiment results.
+Discuss with your teammate how the experiment results change as you change the value  of the *error* variable.

 | **Error value** | **Experiment no.** | **Packets received**| **Packet loss** |
 |-----------------|:-------------------|:---------------|:-----------------|